wp-plugins/duplicator/readme.txt

 = How can I test this in a non production environment? =

-Put WordPress on [your computer](http://lifeinthegrid.com/xampp).
-See video below.
+Yes.
+Put WordPress on [your computer](http://lifeinthegrid.com/xampp) by watching the video below.

 http://www.youtube.com/watch?v=-hF7FbTQIkk